servisbot/servisbot-labs/sb-form-server/README.md

 # SB-FORM-SERVER

-ServisBOT's form server is a small service allowing you to capture submissions for your form templates using [Form.io](https://github.com/formio/formio).
+ServisBOT's form server is a small service allowing you to capture submissions for your form templates using [Form.io](https://github.com/formio/formio) and forward these submissions to a configured email address.

 ## Running
 ### Run with Docker